Source code includes the script and command file for Microsoft Windows: github.com/avinash311/QImportP.

 Google Finance web pages also may stop working soon, so cannot depend on pages like finance.google.com or www.google.com/finance either.

 Google Docs Spreadsheets do support download of current quotes using the GOOGLEFINANCE function, such as in this example spreadsheet.
 That method of using such spreadsheets to download quotes into quicken is currently the most reliable method using this script.

 The source code which includes the script and command file for Microsoft Windows is here: github.com/avinash311/QImportP.

 The link can be used to view individual files and download entire package: QImportP latest .zip

 QImportP-0.6.0.zip [2015-04-09] QImportP-0.5.0.zip (Older version download may be disabled by Chrome.
 Use Microsoft Edge browser, or use the source code link to browse older versions.)

-The script does try to automate loading of the price data into Quicken, but the mechanism of using SendKeys is very fragile, it may not always work – keys may get to the wrong window, or at the wrong time.
+The script automates loading of the price data into Quicken, but the mechanism of using SendKeys is very fragile, though in practice it usually works.

 Version 0.3 of this package added support for non-US users, based on the code given in a comment (#5535), the /dmy and /div100 options provide that support.
 From what has been reported elsewhere on the web, shares and mutual fund price downloads in UK are priced differently – shares in pence, funds in pounds (or vice-versa?).
 So QImportP provides the /div100 option which can be used when needed.